desean-ward/timeless-interiors/README.md

 ## About The Project
 ![timeless-interiors](https://github.com/user-attachments/assets/55163fe3-8727-413c-8d60-7cbdb623d3eb)

-Timeless Interiors is mock Interior Design agency application.
+Timeless Interiors is mock Interior Design agency.

 This full-stack application was built to showcase my skills of animation using GSAP, and utilizing a headless CMS, Sanity.